How to Choose the Best Dog Food

 Work on a transition of 1-2 weeks, increasing the percentage of the new food gradually whilst decreasing the percentage of the old food.

-If you are transitioning to raw dog food, there are a couple of transition methods available which we detail further in our Best Raw Food Review.
+If you are transitioning to raw dog food, there are a couple of transition methods available which we detail further in our How to Switch to Raw Dog Food

 You know your dog best, so choose a transition method which suits you and your dog.